-Newsletter issue - March 2021 1 - Due date for payment of Corporation Tax for accounting periods ending 31 May 2020.
-1 - New rules on domestic reverse charge for the construction industry take effect.
-7 - Electronic VAT return and payment due for quarter ended 31 January 2020.
-15 - Claim deadline for employers…Read More
+Newsletter issue - December 2021.
+1 - Due date for payment of Corporation Tax for accounting periods ending 28 February 2021 7 - Electronic VAT return and payment due for quarter ended 31 October 2021 19/22 - PAYE/NIC, student loan and CIS deductions due for month to 5/12/2021 30 - Last date to file tax…Read More

 While the Government is currently paying 80% of workers’ salaries up to £2500 a month for some 8.4 million workers under its furlough scheme, it has made clear that it cannot continue to provide this unprecedented lev...